 - The purpose of the processing as well as the legal basis for processing.

 - If the processing is based on the legitimate interests of the MP’s Office or a third party, information about those interests.

 - The categories of personal data collected, stored and processed.

 - Recipient(s) or categories of recipients that the data will be/has been disclosed to.

-- If the MP’s Office intends to transfer the personal data to a third country or international organisation, information about how we ensure this is done securely.
-The EU has approved sending personal data to some countries because they meet a minimum standard of data protection.
+- If the MP’s Office intends to transfer the personal data to a third country or international organisation, we will ensure this is done securely.
+The UK has approved sending personal data to some countries because they meet a minimum standard of data protection.
 In other cases, we will ensure there are specific measures in place to secure your information.